CEDL2017/homework2-MDPs/report.md

 In the last part, we utilize <code>CrawlingRobotEnv()</code> , a crawler robot which is also taken from gy,, to implement tabular Q-learning.

-## Part 1 : implement value iteration
+## Part 1 : Implement value iteration

 ### Algorithm